onera/Maia/doc/installation.rst

   git submodule update --init

 If you have access to the restricted ParaDiGMA algorithms, you may want to use Maia with them.
-For that :
+For that:

 .. code:: bash

   (cd external/paradigm && git submodule update --init)

+Then you can configure and build using CMake:

 .. code:: bash